Affiliate links on Android Authority may earn us a commission. Learn more.

 Nor is this feature entirely unique.
-Other devices, such as the Oura Ring 2 or Whoop Strap, have a similar ability to measure HRV and output a “readiness” score.
+Other devices, such as the Oura Ring 3 or WHOOP Strap, have a similar ability to measure HRV and output a “readiness” score.
 Fitbit also debuted a similar feature called Daily Readiness Score on the Fitbit Charge 5, which has since landed on its premium smartwatches and the Google Pixel Watch series.

 Body Battery also requires the user to wear the device consistently, including at night, with only short breaks to charge.
 When you stop using the tool, you will see dotted lines appear on the graph.
-This indicates estimated values that are generated as a combination of population data and individual trends.
+This indicates estimated values generated by combining population data and individual trends.
 If you stop wearing the watch for several hours, however, it will reset the score.
 In other words?
 Body Battery is a commitment if you want to see the most accurate information.
-This will be off-putting to some users, especially those that own the bulkier Garmin products.
-(I, personally, struggle to sleep with any fitness tracker other than the Apple Watch.)
+This will be off-putting to some users, especially those that own the bulkier Garmin products or dedicated running watches.

 Garmin devices with Body Battery

-If you want to give Garmin Body Battery a try, it’s available on a slew of devices.
+Thankfully, if you want to give Garmin Body Battery a try, it’s available on a slew of devices.
 This includes the latest Garmin Venu 3, older Forerunner models, and beyond.
-You can find it on any of the following compatible devices:
+You can find it on any of the following compatible devices below:

 - Garmin Approach S62

 - Garmin Forerunner 45 / 45S, 55, 245 / 245 Music, 255, 265, 745, 945, 945 LTE, 955, 965